vtwireless/SWIFT_ASCENT/discussion.md

 base stations from the CSV file.
 However, in actual implementation `(line 491)`, simulator just takes the first BS_Count lines from the CSV.
 4. FSS co-ordinates are expected from the DSA framework.
+5. I/N threshold:
+   1. Rainy Weather: -12db
+   2. Normal Weather: -8.5db
+   3. Those violating this would need to be turned off.
+Hence, creating kind of an exclusion zone

 -------------------------------------------------------------------------------------------------------